shellgei/rusty_bash/README.md

 * [dev-compounds](https://github.com/shellgei/rusty_bash/tree/dev-compounds): for development on compoundss
 * [dev-args](https://github.com/shellgei/rusty_bash/tree/dev-args): for development on arguments

-These dev-* branches will be merged to the main branch.
+These dev-* branches will be merged to the main branch depending on the situation of the articles.
+You can also propose some dev-foobar branches.

 ## List of Features